An independent guide to Val Thorens

 The Val Thorens resort section has details of resort facilities including the tourist office, post office, banks, medical centre, church, parking, radio station, and the cinema.
 There's also a Val Thorens history section, a Val Thorens resort maps page, and information about the sports centre, market, and resort shuttle bus.

-Ski Total's catered chalets Catherine & Olivier are in a free-standing chalet building called Chalet Coriatos.
+Ski Total's catered chalets Catherine & Olivier are in a free-standing building called Chalet Coriatos.
 Chalet Catherine (sleeps 18 people) is on the first two floors, and Chalet Olivier (12 people) on the top floor.

 You couldn't really get a better location, because these chalets are right by the piste (la Voie Lactée) which runs between the centre of resort and the beginners' slopes.
 There are good views from the dining areas in both chalets, and the simple Alpine décor gives the interiors a nice, relaxed feel.
-The chalets both have real fires.
+Both chalets have real fires.

 The 2015-16 ski season in Val Thorens is from Saturday 26th November 2016 to Monday 1st May 2017.